-As a natural outgrowth of meeting the charge to define college and career readiness, the CCGPS for English Language Arts lays out a vision of what it means to be a literate person in the 21st century.
+The premiere of the newly revised English Language Arts Georgia Standards of Excellence (ELAGSE) occurs in the upcoming school year 2015-2016.
+As a result, Georgia’s English teachers will find that all their work to transition from the former Georgia Performance Standards to the CCGPS and now to the ELAGSE will begin to pay dividends in the form of higher student achievement.
+As a natural outgrowth of meeting the challenge to prepare students for real life, whether that will be the world of careers or the world of higher education, the Georgia Standards of Excellence lays out a vision of what it means to be a literate person in the 21st century.
 Indeed, the skills and understandings students are expected to demonstrate have wide applicability outside the classroom or workplace.
 Students who meet the standards readily undertake the close, attentive reading that is at the heart of understanding and enjoying complex works of literature.
 They habitually perform the critical reading necessary to pick carefully through the staggering amount of information available today in print and in digital format.
 They actively seek the wide, deep, and thoughtful engagement with high-quality literary and informational texts that builds knowledge, enlarges experience, and broadens worldviews.
 Students who meet the standards develop the skills in reading, writing, speaking, and listening that are the foundation for any creative and purposeful expression in language.

 2014 Young Georgia Authors Writing Competition